 Getting to Orlando is going to determine quite a lot about your Disney Vacation.
 If you fly to Orlando, you can rent a car or if you are staying on Disney property, you can use their Disney bus service.
 You will ultimately choose whether to drive or fly based on where HOME is to you.

-How Long do You Want to Stay at Disney?
+How Long do You Want to Vacation at Disney?

-Most people who are planning a Disney World vacation choose to go for one week.
-The reason they choose a week vacation is because they realize that the longer you stay, the better the deal.
+Usually those who are planning a trip to Disney World choose to go for one week.
+The reason they choose a week vacation is because they realize that the longer you stay, the better the deal you get.

-Where do you want to stay at Walt Disney World?
+Where do you want to stay at Disney World?

 Disney has three tiers of resorts: Value, Moderate and Deluxe.
 Within each category, there are also different price variations based on type of room and views.